Drone in a box: Drone as First Responder (DFR)

+event zones, as part of one of the largest security operations in Swedish history.

+These deployments reflect the growing adoption of autonomous drone infrastructure by law enforcement agencies as a scalable, rapid-response tool for both routine operations and high-profile security events.

 Mining

 Drone-in-a-box (DIAB) platforms are being adopted at open-pit and other surface mines to automate routine, high-frequency aerial tasks such as stockpile volumetrics, pit and haul-road surveys, tailings-dam and pipeline inspections, blast-zone clearance, perimeter security and emergency response.
 Major OEMs promote the technology’s ability to keep personnel out of hazardous areas while providing more consistent data at lower cost than conventional piloted flights.

 Early large-scale deployments include Anglo American’s Quellaveco copper mine in Peru, where a DJI-powered system now performs scheduled infrastructure inspections without an on-site pilot.
 In Western Australia, RocketDNA began piloting its SurveyBot (a DJI-Dock-based DIAB) at Rio Tinto’s Gudai Darri iron-ore mine in late 2024; the unit flies pre-programmed missions several times per day over Starlink links, uploading imagery to cloud photogrammetry software for volumetric and geotechnical reporting.
 RocketDNA reports that its DIAB fleet has logged more than 8,000 autonomous flights in its first year of operations—equivalent to roughly 150-200 flights per dock per month - demonstrating the high utilisation rates possible when take-off, landing and charging are fully automated.